Biden signs debt limit increase, averting potential economic disaster - KTVZ

 Biden signs debt limit increase, averting potential economic disaster

-President Joe Biden on Thursday signed the bill raising the debt limit ceiling that passed Congress earlier this week, according to a press release from the White House.
+President Joe Biden on Thursday signed the bill raising the debt limit ceiling that passed Congress earlier this week, according to the White House.

+Congress voted to raise the national debt limit by $2.5 trillion and extend it into 2023 after lawmakers raced to avert a catastrophic default ahead of a critical midweek deadline.

 The-CNN-Wire

-Note: CORRECTION: A previous version of this story incorrectly stated the date Yellen warned the debt limit could be reached.
-It was December 15.